Hopac/Hopac/Docs/Internals.md

 The F# compiler has support for inline functions.
 Unfortunately, inline functions do not mix well with encapsulation.
 Methods marked as **internal** cannot be implemented inside inline functions exported outside of their module.
-By exposing the internal of Hopac it would be possible to use F# inline functions.
+By exposing the internals of Hopac it would be possible to use F# inline functions.
 According to my tests that can give something like up to 30% better performance.
 That is much less than one could expect, because the optimizer of F# is not particularly clever (e.g. partially applied functions cannot be